 About Movement Session

-At Rolf Movement, we explore options for releasing previous patterns and promoting balance on an individual level, from simple breathing and walking to complex movement coordination.
+At Rolf Movement, I explore options for releasing previous patterns and promoting balance on an individual level, from simple breathing and walking to complex movement coordination.

-We work with the client to find patterns of body tension and movement that lead to asymmetry.
-So the important thing is not necessarily to establish the most comfortable movement pattern for the client, but to look for movements that have better balance and efficiency with respect to gravity.
+I work with clients to explore tensions and movement patterns in the body.
+The important thing is necessarily to establish the most comfortable movement patterns for the client, for prompt to aware economical movements to better balance efficiency on daily life.

 Rolfer™ can explore efficient movement with you and will be allow yourself to gain stability and safety.
 You'll aware that your entire body is efficient, powerful, and fluid.